Our Family of Companies

 You Plan to Access Cash Value

 Overfunding a life insurance policy might be beneficial if you plan to use the policy's cash value later in life.
-Since you can typically draw from your permanent policy's cash value in the form of loans or withdrawals, overfunding the policy could potentially increase the amount of money that's available later on.
+Since you can typically draw from your permanent policy's cash value in the form of loans or withdrawals, overfunding the policy could potentially increase the amount of money that's available to you later on.
+Assessing the cash value of a life insurance policy reduces its cash value and death benefit and increases the chance the policy will lapse.
+And if a policy lapses with an outstanding loan in excess of its cost basis, it's taxable.

 You Want to Manage Taxes

-As mentioned before, life insurance policies have unique tax features.
+As mentioned before, life insurance policies have certain tax features, such as a tax-free death benefit and tax deferred cash value growth.
 There are a couple ways that overfunding your life insurance policy could help to provide tax benefits, but there are also potential consequences to consider.

-Potential for growth without tax liability: You typically do not pay income taxes on the interest you earn inside of a life insurance policy.
-However, gains are taxable when you take a withdrawal.
+Potential for growth without tax liability: You typically do not pay income taxes on the interest you earn inside of a life insurance policy until you take a withdrawal or you fail to repay a loan and your policy lapses.
 That's different from interest you earn in taxable bank and brokerage accounts, which require you to report those earnings to the IRS each year.

 The tax features of a life insurance policy can be complicated, so it's important to review your strategy with a tax professional and your financial representative before making any decisions.